lincolnvirus/lincolnvirus.github.io/friends/chainaya_kasta.markdown

 ref: chainaya_kasta
 ---

-China tea shop in Moscow “Zhivi, malysh” was founded on 26 December 2013.
+China tea shop in Moscow “Chaynaya kasta” was founded on 26 December 2013.

 From the moment of its creation it is a friend and a partner of Charity fund “Zhivi, malysh” In Summer 2017, “Chaynaya kasta” started all-Russian charity project #ЧайныеБега to support the Fund “Zhivi, malysh”.